branislavjuhaas/dn-debrief/README.md

 ## Licensing Declaration

-The author originally intended to transfer the ownership of this software to the SDA.
-However, due to concerns regarding the direction and value shift of the organization, the author decided to maintain all rights to the software to prevent potential misuse of his work.
-The author has no intention of using his ownership to gain profit.
-Once the SDA is back on the right track, a transfer of ownership is planned.
-This decision was made to ensure that the software continues to serve its intended purpose and to protect the integrity of the project.
+The original intent of the author was to convey ownership of the software to the SDA.
+Nevertheless, given the perceived deviation from the organization's original mission and the potential for the software to be utilized in a manner contrary to its intended purpose, the author has elected to retain all rights to the software.
+It is expressly clarified that this decision is not motivated by a desire for financial gain.
+Should the SDA return to its established trajectory, a transfer of ownership will be considered.
+This course of action is undertaken to safeguard the software's alignment with its intended function and to preserve the integrity of the project.

 ---